OpenSmock/PharoStreamDeck/README.md

 This project shows how Stream Deck buttons can interact with the Pharo IDE by using some dedicated keyboard shortcuts.

 ## YearSelector
-This project shows how a plugin made in Pharo can interact with the Stream Deck by selecting some specific values.
+This project shows how a plugin made in Pharo can interact with the Stream Deck.
+It's possible to select values with the plugin (and the dedicated Stream Deck profile available next to it) or with some messages sent in Pharo.